PREVIOUS: Letting Go, Part 1

 But we can remember how it felt when someone controlled us: resentful, stifled, belittled, disrespected….

-• Being C. limits our option, keeping us from the flow of life – preventing us from finding out what wonderful things can happen if we stopped trying to force the world to conform to our narrow vision
+• Being C. limits our options, keeping us out of the flow of life – preventing us from finding out what wonderful things can happen if we stopped trying to force the world to conform to our narrow vision.

 3. POSITIVE DISCOMFORT (+-)